 Frequently Asked Questions

-Planning Your Canada Rail Vacation:
+Planning Your Holiday in Canada

-All of our tours are independent tours or FIT tours for short.
+All of our tours are independent tours or FIT (Flexible Independent Travel) tours for short.
 By independent tours, we are referring to non-group, yet guided, holidays.
 This means that every day is a guided excursion but you are not part of a group doing the same thing for the entire tour.
 You have your guided half-day or full-day excursion, and you are free afterwards to do what you would like.
 Our paperwork will tell you where to be the next day.

 Yes we do, our group tours are for ten or more people.
 If you are looking to book a group tour please advise us when requesting your quote.
 Once we have an idea of the size of your group we can go ahead and find a date that will accommodate you.